listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 ### Handling The Chat Input Submission

-Finally, we need to update the `onSubmit` handler to handle feedback submission.
 Our `ChatInput` is now doing double duty:

 - If we're giving feedback on an action, we need to send a `data-action-decision` part with the action ID and the reason for the action
 - If not, we need to send a normal text message

+This means we need to update the `onSubmit` handler being passed down to the `ChatInput` component.

 ```tsx
 onSubmit={(e) => {